AeroliteSR/DarkSoulsIconExtractor/README.md

 grid dimensions.
 Currently doesn't work on unmapped, non-uniform atlases.
 In addition, instead of appending a new icon, you can "define" an icon from an existing image.

+*Icon #0 in Dark Souls generally corresponds to the "Empty Icon" that's used if nothing is held in that slot.
+For this reason, you probably want to avoid modifying it if you're trying to add a custom icon.

 You can also add your own custom atlases, though this feature is pretty experimental.

 ### Extra note about adding to DS2